nancyAfycodes/Cognizant-Skills-Accelerator---GenSpark/README.md

 - Exceptions in Python
 - Capstone Project

-Assignments and Project for each lesson is contained in one Jupyter(.ipynb) notebook with each section clearly labelled.
+Assignments and Project for each lesson is contained in one Jupyter(.ipynb) notebook with each section clearly labeled.

 Each solution is associated with assigned tasks in the module lession.

 IDE used - VS Code

 Programming language - Python